editorconfig/specification/index.rst

 When a filename is given to EditorConfig a search is performed in the directory of the given file and all parent directories for an EditorConfig file (named ".editorconfig" by default).
+Non-existing directories are treated as if they exist and are empty.
 All found EditorConfig files are searched for sections with section names matching the given filename.
 The search will stop if an EditorConfig file is found with the root property set to true or when reaching the root filesystem directory.